Sign In / Sign Out

 - Map and Locations

 ASU Health Services has a wide range of wellness services to enhance your college experience.
 Incorporate wellness services into your overall plan for healthy living.
-Wellness services are or soon will be available on the Downtown, Polytechnic, Tempe, and West Campuses.
+Wellness services are or soon will be available on the Downtown Phoenix, Polytechnic, Tempe and West locations.
 Please check this schedule often since days and times of availability may change.

 Acupuncture is a form of Chinese medicine that has been practiced for centuries.
 It's based on the theory that energy, called chi (say "chee"), flows through and around your body along pathways called meridians.
 Acupuncturists believe that illness occurs when something blocks or unbalances your chi.
 Acupuncture is a way to unblock or influence chi and help it flow back into balance.